sap-tutorials/Tutorials/tutorials/hana-spatial-services-apis/hana-spatial-services-apis.md

 ### Get started with the REST Client extension for Visual Studio Code

 There are multiple tools that enable making calls to a REST API such as Postman, browser extensions, libraries in programming languages such as [requests](https://realpython.com/api-integration-in-python/#rest-and-python-consuming-apis) in Python or [https](https://nodejs.org/api/https.html) in Node.js.
 Feel free to use the tool of your choice.
 This tutorial will be using the [REST Client](https://marketplace.visualstudio.com/items?itemName=humao.rest-client) extension for Visual Studio Code.
 The following content demonstrates how to make a REST API call in general.
-Feel free to skip to the next step if you are already familiar with the REST Client.

 1. If required, download [Visual Studio Code](https://code.visualstudio.com/Download).